h67ma/blink_timer/README.md

 * Timers run in a loop
 * Obstructs all screens with a solid color when a timer expires
 * Configurable obstruction delay and timer period
-* Typing still works while the screen obstruction is shown
+* Continue typing while the screen obstruction is shown (no focus stealing)
 * Click the screen to dismiss obstruction
 * Interaction via a tray icon
 * Portable - the only real dependency is [pystray](https://pystray.readthedocs.io/en/latest/usage.html#selecting-a-backend)